johntmunger/vue3-journal-typescript-support/README.md

-# Vuejs 3 Journal Application with TypeScript Support
+# Vuejs 3 Application with TypeScript Support

-TypeScript and Composables with reactive state and the Composition API in a single-page application.
+Simple journal application using TypeScript and Composables with reactive state and the Composition API.

 ## Installation